Terminology, States, and Conditions

 Condition- Unless otherwise specified, a condition is remedied at the end of a rest.
 Conditions include Blackout and Stun.

-Conversation- For social skills, a Conversation ends when you end the conversation, disengage, and leave the immediate area.
+Conversation-For social skills a Conversation is a duration measurement that ends when you end the conversation, disengage, and/or leave the immediate area (“I say good day, sir!”).

 Crush- This call allows you to make a “Strike shield arm” call after an opponent physically blocks your attack with a shield.
 Crush goes through both shield and armor on the shield arm.

 Damned- While under the Damned state all rites officiated by the affected or where the affected is a target of the rite gain one Vulgarity, and they cannot use Prayer or Confidence.

 Despair- A State in which the character is considered to be at level 0 for all skills and in which they cannot gain or use hope.
 Despair can be shaken by getting a new point of depravity, accepting a related insanity, earning a personal victory, or through specific character skills and abilities.
 Despair is acquired in a number of ways, including suffering a personal failure or watching a close friend die- even if you are sure they will return.